joetimmons/prophet-challenge/README.md

 ## License
 [Your chosen license or "This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details"]

-## Contact
-- Your Name
-- Your Email
-- [Optional: Other Contact Information or Social Media Links]

 ---